miracle2k/aws/Readme.md

 TC_AWS_REGION='eu-west-1'
 # A custom AWS endpoint.
 TC_AWS_ENDPOINT=''
+# You might need to set this to True for some regions, such as eu-central-1.
+S3_USE_SIGV4=False

 TC_AWS_STORAGE_BUCKET='' # S3 bucket for Storage
 TC_AWS_STORAGE_ROOT_PATH='' # S3 path prefix for Storage bucket